raganwald/raganwald.github.com/_posts/2018-09-12-auto-vivifying-hash.md

 `HashMap` as given here delegates to an instance of `Map`, while allowing for a custom default value.
 The obvious advantage is that since it's based on `Map`, we can use arbitrary values as keys (including primitives and object references), not just strings.
 If you need that, you need `HashMap`, not `Map`, period.[^memoize]

-[^memoize]: For example, in this exact blog you can find A `memoize` function decorator.
+[^memoize]: For example, in this exact blog you can find a `memoize` function decorator.
 It uses an object-based dictionary to store a mapping from keys to result values.
 Quite obviously, a `Map`-based implementation would be more generally useful.

 Its advantage from an architectural perspective is that there's no `Proxy` magic.
 We are not against metaprogramming of any kind, but sometimes in a code base we make the decision to prefer explicit to implicit.
 We can generally expect that if we call a `.get` method on a `HashMap` class, that it will decorate the basic functionality of `Map`.
 In JavaScript, we don't normally expect the behaviour of `[]` or `.foo` to be customized.